 3. In a food processor fitted with a metal blade, whirl together the beets, walnuts, garlic, lemon juice, herbs and salt, stopping to scrape down the side of the bowl every now and then until the mixture looks like a coarse puree.

-5. Taste the mixture for salt and tang, adding more salt or vinegar as needed, and then mound in a bowl or plate and serve with crackers, veggies, or pita chips.
+5. Taste the mixture for salt and tang, adding more salt or lemon juice as needed.
+Then mound mixture in a bowl or plate and serve with gluten-free crackers, veggies, or pita chips.